Camderman106/Nemo/Nemo/ReadMe.md

 For further details read the source code for this class, and see how the API works by viewing the ExampleModel

 ### Columns
-A column is essentially a wrapper around a function, and a buffer of results which act to CACHE the values for a calculation. the cache is only cleared when the model is reset, and that happens when the current input record changes.
+A column is essentially a wrapper around a function and a buffer of results which act to cache the values for a calculation.
+The cache is only cleared when the model is reset, and that happens when the current input record changes.

 So column values are calculated only once <b>per time period, per policy</b>